Skip to Content

 Body

-Body is a method to recive HTML data like <forms> or body in fetch.
+Body is a method to receive HTML form data like <form> elements or body in fetch.

 Json data

-In default, we have to added express.json() and express.urlencoded({ extended: true }) to let expressjs for parse body data.
+By default, we need to add express.json() and express.urlencoded({ extended: true }) to let Express parse body data.

 server.ts